github/gh-codeql/README.md

 You should be able to prefix any `codeql` command you run with `gh` to automatically download the selected version (by default: the latest release version at the time you first run it) and delegate to it.

+### Support

+This extension is owned by the CodeQL team.
+If you have any problems or feature requests, please raise them in the [CodeQL repository](https://github.com/github/codeql).

 ### Channels

 There are two channels: "release" and "nightly".
 You are on the release channel by default, and switching channels unpins the selected version (meaning that, unless you run `gh codeql set-version`, the latest version of the current channel will be selected the next time you run a command).